Providence Friars men's basketball: Arena

+The Friars played on campus at Alumni Hall from 1955 until 1972.
+Alumni Hall seated approximately 2,600 fans from 1955 until its renovation in 2012, and now seats approximately 1,850 fans.
+The team has played at the Amica Mutual Pavilion since its construction in 1972.
+It is an indoor arena located in downtown Providence, and seats approximately 12,410 fans for basketball games.

+In December 2005, the Rhode Island Convention Center Authority purchased the building from the city of Providence and spent $80 million on an extensive renovation, which connected it to the convention center and a nearby luxury hotel.
+Renovations also included a new Jumbotron, luxury suites, HVAC chiller, upgraded concessions, concourse updates, new seating bowl and other amenities.

 Rivalries

-Villanova Wildcats
+Villanova

 The two smallest schools in the original Big East, Providence and the Villanova Wildcats, currently battle at least twice each year during conference play.
 The two teams first met on February 15, 1936, resulting in a 46–37 Friars victory.
 Villanova leads the all-time series, 67-42 since 1949-1950.
 The rivalry is elevated by the Catholic orders which run the schools; Providence's Dominicans and Villanova's Augustinians.

-Boston College Eagles
+Boston College

-These two former Big East rivals are in adjacent states with both teams said to have among the most intense fans in New England.
-Though they now reside in separate conferences, they still meet occasionally during non-conference play.
+These two New England former Big East rivals now reside in separate conferences, but they still meet occasionally during non-conference play and met in the first round of the 2024 NIT tournament.

-Connecticut Huskies
+UConn

-The only two New England schools in the old Big East for its final eight seasons, these two schools fought for New England bragging rights each year until the 2013 season, when Providence and 6 other teams in the "Catholic 7" broke away to form the new Big East and UConn remained in the now-called American Athletic Conference.
-UConn joined the new Big East and started playing in the conference in 2020, renewing the rivalry.
+The only two New England schools in the Big East for its final eight seasons fought for local bragging rights until the 2013 season, when Providence and 6 other teams in the "Catholic 7" broke away to form the new Big East and UConn remained in the now-called American Athletic Conference.
+UConn joined the new Big East 2020, renewing the rivalry.